Shikhargupta/Machine-Learning-and-Pattern-Recognition/GMM-based-clustering/README.md

 - Check for convergence of either log likelihood or parameters.

 ### Results
-The algorithm was iteratively applied on an image which resuksted in its segmentation.
+The algorithm was iteratively applied on an image which resulted in its segmentation.

 Original Image
 <p align="left">